Easter time, from the carnivals that come before the Lenten fast through Holy Week and the celebrations of Easter, is a special season in Greece.

 Since the date of Greek Orthodox Easter is based on a modified Julian calendar (while the Western world uses the Gregorian calendar), the festivities sometimes do not occur at the same time as other Christian Easter celebrations.
 Sometimes the dates can be as much as a month apart.

-In 2017, Greek Orthodox Easter is celebrated on Sunday, April 16th on the same date of Easter observances in the Western church but marked by unique traditions that make Easter in Greece different than Easter celebrations in other lands.
+In 2018, Greek Orthodox Easter is celebrated on Sunday, April 8th -- a week later than Easter observances in the Western church -- and marked by unique traditions that make Easter in Greece different than Easter celebrations in other lands.

 Greek Lenten & Easter Traditions

 Greek foods and traditions mark the season as uniquely Hellenic.
 The history of Greece traces back far past the beginnings of Christianity, but from the very earliest days of the Christian faith the Islands of Greece and the Greek people have embraced these beliefs and made them part of the Greek heritage.
 Of all the Christian feast days, Easter is the greatest time for foods, feasting and celebration to people in the Greek Orthodox faith.

 The celebrations for Easter truly begin two months before with Mardi Gras.
 The Carnival or Apokria season starts on the Sunday of Teloni and Fariséou and ends on Shrovetide Sunday with the Burning of the Carnival King...setting fire to an enormous paper mache effigy of Judas in the early evening.
 The fireworks and feasting continue throughout the night.
 The next day, Kathara Deftera is known as Clean Monday or Ash Monday